DUNE/dune-justin/docs/finder.md

 ## Finder agent

-The Finder agent periodically executes searches in the [Workflow Database](database.md) to discover updates that are required to the state of requests, files, replicas and jobs.
+The Finder agent periodically executes searches in the [justIn database](database.md) to discover updates that are required to the state of requests, files, replicas and jobs.

 It processes requests using the specified MQL expression to generate a